-Our pupils have received national and local recognition in activities such as golf, karting, show jumping, cross-country, athletics, swimming, gymnastics, football, netball, rugby and curling.
+Our pupils have received national and local recognition in activities such as golf, karting, show jumping, crosscountry, athletics, swimming, gymnastics, football, netball, rugby and karate.

-In non-sporting activities, our pupils have acquitted themselves well in Art, Maths, Music, Public-speaking, Debating and Business skills, with pupils representing us in competitions and in conferences at both local and national level.
+In non-sporting activities, our pupils have acquitted themselves well in Art, Maths, Music, Public- speaking, Debating and Business skills, with pupils representing us in competitions and in conferences at both local and national level.

-The school's interest in helping others less fortunate than ourselves is obvious by the wide variety of fund-raising by various groups throughout the year, co-ordinated by active Charities Committee.
+The school's interest in helping others less fortunate than ourselves is obvious by the wide variety of fund-raising by various groups throughout the year, co -ordinated by active Charities Committee.

-A highlight of the school year is the Senior Prom held each year in the Strathaven Hotel and attended by sixth year pupils and staff.
+A highlight of the school year is the Senior Prom attended by sixth year pupils and staff.